azruddin0406/Ineuron/README.md

 # Ineuron-Test
-Python Session
+Python Session by Krish
-Python Sessions from Ineuron
+This is Python Sessions from Ineuron